 The primary theme of my research is the fundamental physics of turbulent flows, and its application to a variety of astrophysical phenomena.
 The incorporation of turbulent processes into theoretical and computational models has enabled remarkable progress on a wide range of topics in fundamental science.
 This has particularly been true in astrophysics, where turbulence is now understood to play an essential role in processes ranging from the formation of stars to supernovae explosions.
-Despite the apparent complexity of the turbulent flows at work in these disparate phenomena, the turbulent cascade concept originally proposed by Kolmogorov endows them with a deep underlying universal scale-invariant structure within the inertial range, independent of the large-scale driving mechanism.
-Zwicky, von Weizsäcker, and later authors (in particular Larson) noted the significance of this powerful concept, and applied it within an astrophysical context to galaxies and clusters of galaxies, the interstellar medium, and accretion disks.
-Their seminal work has provided an overarching framework with which we can begin to understand the role turbulence plays in astrophysical processes.
+Despite the apparent complexity of the turbulent flows at work in these disparate phenomena, the turbulent cascade concept originally proposed by Kolmogorov endows them with a deep underlying universal scale-invariant structure within the inertial range, largely independent of the large-scale driving mechanism.
+Current research at the forefront of astrophysical theory emphasizes the significance of this powerful concept, and applies it within an astrophysical context to galaxies and clusters of galaxies, the interstellar medium, and accretion disks.

 As the result of this tremendous progress, we are in a now at an exciting point in time where we can now begin to answer a number of fundamental, long-standing astrophysical questions by directly comparing simulation against observation.